Articles tagged with: Cashflow Model

 Conclusion

 The bottom line is that a 1D economic calculation is very simplistic but still provides a vision for the project.
 The next step in the economic modelling process would be a 2D model based on an annual production schedule.
-The 1D approach is just a quick first step in looking at a potential project.
-You can do it even when you just know the head grades and some generalized orebody information.
+The 1D approach is just a quick first step in looking at the potential.
+You can do it even when you only know the head grades and some generalized orebody information.

 The two ways you can apply the simple 1-D model are: